Annie Brackett: Reception

-Scarlet Jupiter of Dread Central highly praised Harris' interpretation of the character, saying:

-"Danielle Harris brought such power to her role as Annie Brackett that we actually believed her pain after Michael viciously stabbed her multiple times.
-And let’s be honest; who didn’t feel that boulder in their stomach in Halloween 2 during the bathroom scene?
-While John Carpenter’s Annie was meant for comic relief, we all grew to love Rob Zombie’s Annie not only for her sense of humor but her adorable personality and were saddened when she met her violent but inevitable end."

 Annie Riordan of Brutal as Hell noted the original Annie's influence on the horror genre, saying "She also set a standard for the slasher film, a genre she helped to kickstart, by wandering off alone into a dark room without her pants on.
 It goes without saying nowadays that girls in horror films will be dispatched the moment their undergarments become visible, but it was a trend that Annie made famous.
 She dies, panties on prominent display, in the backseat of a station wagon, half strangled and throat slashed.
 Such are the hazards of premarital sex."
+Scarlet Jupiter of Dread Central highly praised Harris' interpretation of the character, saying "Danielle Harris brought such power to her role as Annie Brackett that we actually believed her pain after Michael viciously stabbed her multiple times.
+And let’s be honest; who didn’t feel that boulder in their stomach in Halloween 2 during the bathroom scene?
+While John Carpenter’s Annie was meant for comic relief, we all grew to love Rob Zombie’s Annie not only for her sense of humor but her adorable personality and were saddened when she met her violent but inevitable end."